andrewguy/Training/workshops/Intro_to_R/lessons/05_data-visualization.md

  ![ggbox](../img/ggboxplot.png)

 ---
 *This lesson has been adapted by Andrew Guy, with original lesson material developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
-The original material is available [here](https://github.com/hbctraining/Training-modules).
-Changes include adapting material to run on RStudio Cloud.*
+The original material is available [here](https://github.com/hbctraining/Training-modules).*

 *These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*